 But there is good evidence that people, beginning as children, internalize the stereotypes that others have of them.
 As Ann Ferguson shows in her book, Bad Boys: Public Schools in the Making of Black Masculinity, black children, especially boys, are stereotyped as pre-criminals; not adorably naughty, like white boys, but dangerously bad from the beginning.
 And studies with children have shown that they often internalize this idea, as in the famous doll experiment in which both black and white children were more likely than not to identify the black doll as bad (see this similar demonstration of white preference on CNN and a discussion of the original doll experiment at ABC).
 So I think this terribly sad story of Latarian is showing us how children learn to think of themselves as deviant and bad from the society around them.
 Latarian, remember, is seven, just like Preston.
 They’re both children, but they are being treated very differently, as these programs illustrate, and it is already starting to sink in.

 Originally posted in 2010.
 Re-posted in solidarity with the African American community; regardless of the truth of the Martin/Zimmerman confrontation, it’s hard not to interpret the finding of not-guilty as anything but a continuance of the criminal justice system’s failure to ensure justice for young Black men.
-Crossposted at Racialicious, the Huffington Post, and Love Isn’t Enough.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Crossposted at Racialicious, the Huffington Post, and Love Isn’t Enough.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.